USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_DDM3D.md

 ### Step 4 (optional): Install I/O API (note, this assumes you have already installed netCDF C and Fortran Libraries)

 I/O APIv3.2 supports up to MXFILE3=256 open files, each with up to MXVARS3=2048.
-ISAM applications configured to calculate source attribution of a large number of sources may exceed this upper limit of model variables, leading to a model crash.
+DDM-3D applications configured to calculate sensitivities to a large number of parameters may exceed this upper limit of model variables, leading to a model crash.
 To avoid this issue, users may use I/O API version 3.2 "large" that increases MXFILE3 to 512 and MXVARS3 to 16384.
 Instructions to build this version are found in Chapter 3.
-Note, using this ioapi-large version is <b>NOT REQUIRED</b> for the CMAQ-ISAM Benchmark Case.
+Note, using this ioapi-large version is <b>NOT REQUIRED</b> for the CMAQ-DDM Benchmark Case.
 If a user needs to use these larger setting for MXFILE3 and MXVAR3 to support their application, the memory requirements will be increased.
 If needed, this version is available as a zip file from the following address:

 https://www.cmascenter.org/ioapi/download/ioapi-3.2-large-20200828.tar.gz